How Eating Disorders And Exercise Addiction Behavior Intersect

 Dialectical behavior therapy (DBT) is a type of talk therapy that's often recommended for individuals with eating disorders.
 Research suggests that it can be effective in many cases.
 A 2020 systematic review of research on the topic reports that “the primary goal of DBT for EDs is to eliminate maladaptive ED behaviors (eg, binge eating, purging), and to work toward building a more fulfilling life.”
 To that end, DBT providers usually work with eating disorder patients to build and practice healthy and effective coping skills for compulsions and psychological distress to improve their mental state.

-What type of eating disorder is most likely to include compulsive exercise for weight loss?
+Which eating disorder is most likely to include compulsive exercise for weight loss?: Eating disorders and exercise

 Compulsive exercisers—those whose exercise duration and frequency are excessive and interfere with health and functioning—are often associated with anorexia nervosa and bulimia nervosa.
 Individuals with either of these eating disorders (EDs) typically fear gaining weight and may engage in what feels like obligatory exercise to try and reach or maintain a low body weight.